Do people still decorate Easter eggs? When I was a child, we had school projects about decorating.

 After working with dozens of business owners to create a compelling, “stand-out” online presence, I’ve discovered that the most constant success factor is willingness to change.
 Your website may need change because …

-— You want to play on a bigger stage and your website needs to reflect your new role.
+— You play on a bigger stage and your website needs to reflect your new role.

 — New technologies allow you to manage your online presence more effectively.